phalcon/dd/README.md

 # dd

-This package will add the `dd` and `dump` helpers to your Phalcon application.
+This library will add the `dd` and `dump` helpers to your Phalcon application.

 ## Install